Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 }

-3. Learning overhead
+3. Learning Cost Exists

-Because type hints are ignored at runtime, strictly specifying types won’t improve execution speed.
-If you need type checking, you must use separate static analysis tools.
+Type hints are ignored at runtime, so adding strict types does not improve execution speed.
+If you need runtime type checks you must use separate tools.

 Considerations When Introducing Type Hints